 Schools offer several payment structures:

 - Annual payment: Pay the full year upfront.
-Some schools offer a 2–5% discount for annual payment.
+Some schools offer a 2 to 5 percent discount for annual payment.

 - Termly payment: The most common option.
 Fees are split into 2 or 3 payments per year, due at the start of each term.

-- Monthly payment: Available at some schools but may carry a 2–3% administrative surcharge.
+- Monthly payment: Available at some schools but may carry a 2 to 3 percent administrative surcharge.

-- Bank instalment plans: Some schools partner with banks to offer 0% instalment plans on credit cards for a limited period.
+- Bank instalment plans: Some schools partner with banks to offer 0 percent instalment plans on credit cards for a limited period.

-Late payment penalties typically range from RM 50 to 5% of the outstanding amount per month.
-Some schools may suspend a student's attendance for long-overdue fees.
+Late payment penalties typically range from RM 50 to 5 percent of the outstanding amount per month.
+Some schools may suspend a student’s attendance for long-overdue fees.
 Always clarify the payment policy and penalty structure before enrolling.

 Sibling Discounts at Private Schools in Malaysia